a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/annotated-link-directory.md

 ---
 title: "Directory"
 ---

+> The undifferentiated differentiates itself.
+The homogenous puts on heterogeneity.  -- Herbert Spencer

+> Spencer also gave an alternative definition of evolution as an integration of matter and concomitant dissipation of motion; during which the matter passes from a relatively indefinite, incoherent homogeneity to a relatively definite, coherent heterogeneity.”
+(First Principles, 367).

+> This was subsequently lampooned by the mathematician Kirkman, who gave the following "translation" into English:

+> 'Evolution is a change from a nohowish, untalkaboutable, all-alikeness, to a somehowish and in-generaltalkabaoutable not-all-alikeness, by continuous somethingelseifications and sticktogetherations' (originally from a letter published in Nature in the 1890s; cf. Spencer (1900)).

 **misc**
 - Cat-v.org - Bell Labs, UNIX, Plan 9 OS, Golang, and more ... - https://cat-v.org/
 - Paul G Hewitt, CONCEPTUAL PHYSICS ALIVE Online | (Vimeo On Demand, Arbor Scientfic) - https://vimeo.com/ondemand/cpa/ - ($199)